VDA5050/VDA5050/VDA5050_EN.md

 | BIDIRECTED | | | While in this zone, mobile robots shall only move in the defined direction of travel and its direct opposite (+ Pi), mobile robots should not cross this zone in any other direction. |
  | direction | float64 | Preferred direction of travel within the zone in radians.
 The direction of travel is the angular orientation of the mobile robot's velocity vector in the project-specific coordinate system.|
 | | bidirectedLimitation | string | Enum {'SOFT', 'RESTRICTED'}<\br>SOFT: Mobile robots may deviate from the defined directions of travel, but should avoid it, RESTRICTED: The mobile robot should not traverse in any other direction than the directions of travel, except for obstacle avoidance.|

+>Table 7 - Kinematic center-based zone types and their parameters

 ### 6.4.2 Zone set transfer